Updated on the 21st of July.

 .
 Repeated unproductive attempts to be sick

-We have had to cancel or delay non urgent surgeries and procedures.
+We have had to cancel or delay non urgent surgeries and procedures during lockdown and are now working our way through a waiting list for routine procedure.

-However, the lockdown and restrictions will be in place for a long time: weeks, possibly months.
-Our duty to animal welfare also remains and our governing body acknowledged that some procedures could not be delayed for too long without impacting animal welfare.
+Covid-19 restrictions will be in place for a long time: weeks, possibly months.
+However, our duty to animal welfare also remains and our governing body acknowledged that some procedures could not be delayed for too long without impacting animal welfare.

 Please read the BSAVA advice for pet owners on these two services: